 This kit includes everything you need to get going, with a 6-foot light stand and padded travel case.
 Prominent dials adjust brightness and temperature, and the light can even rotate 180°, making it useful for shooting flat lays or macro work.
 Sadly the bundled phone holder isn't terribly sturdy, and you can't mount a camera to the light – so you'll need to set up a separate tripod to use a DSLR or mirrorless body if you're filming yourself.

-Note: Be aware that the ESDDI PLV-R432 18-inch Ring Light is hard to get outside of the US, so international users may want to consider some of the other options on our list.
+Note: The ESDDI PLV-R432 18-inch Ring Light is becoming harder to get outside the US, so international users may want to consider some of the other options on our list.

 The Rotolight RL48-B Stealth was one of our favorite portable ring lights in years past, but disappeared from the market a while ago.
 Now it's back in an all-in-one kit, which also includes a Rotolight mini tripod, stand adapter, phone clip and accessory bar – making it the perfect partner for a tabletop smartphone setup.
 While this kit is geared towards phones, the RL-48 is also an ideal on-camera light for DSLRs and mirrorless cameras.
 The Neo 2 is a bit heavy and unwieldy for the hotshoe, but this smaller model is just the right size (though this kit doesn't include a foot for the shoe), and the hole in the middle is perfect to poke a microphone through!